 Free Trade Agreements

-The Panama-US FTA is expected to generate an increase in the exports of goods and services towards an efficient and demanding market, increasing the interest in Panama as a safe harbor for investments.
-For 2011-2012, it is expected that the United States will maintain its level of investment in Panama, in business areas of importance such as:
+The Panama-US FTA expected to generate an increase in the exports of goods and services towards an efficient and demanding market, increasing the interest in Panama as a safe harbor for investments.
+The main objectives of this treaty includes eliminating obstacles to trade, consolidating access to goods and services and favoring private investment in and between both nations.
+Apart from commercial issues, it incorporates economic, institutional, intellectual-property, labor and environmental policies, among others.
+The main focus of this treaty is for the United States to maintain its level of investment in Panama, in business areas of importance such as:

 Panama and Chile entered a Free Trade Agreement because the South American country opened 92.5% of their tariff lines.
 Similarly, Costa Rica joins the list of agreements, negotiating areas such as dairy, beef, pork and chicken, as well as telecommunications and financial services.
 On the other hand since 2010, Colombia beginning negotiations on a Free Trade Agreement (NAFTA), South Korea addition, CARICOM and Peru are treaties that have initiated processes of negotiation.